QuantProb: Generalizing Probabilities along with Predictions for a Pre-trained Classifier

-\paragraph{Illustrating the Construction of Quantile Representations:} Before diving into the rigorous definition of quantile representations, we illustrate the construction using a simple toy example.
-Figure~\ref{fig:intro(a)} shows a simple toy example with 3 classes - $0,1,2$.
-Class $0$ is taken to be out-of-distribution (OOD), while classes $1,2$ are taken to in-distribution (ID).
-To get the quantile representation - (step 1) we first construct a simple classifier to differentiate classes $1,2$, (step 2) To get a classifier at quantile $\tau$, construct $y_{i}^{+} = I[p_i > \tau]$\footnote{$I[.]$ indicates the indicator function}, where $p_i$ denotes the predicted probability in (step 1).
-Construct a classifier using the new labels $y_{i}^{+}$.
-Figure~\ref{fig:intro(b)} illustrates the classifiers obtained at different $\tau$.
+\paragraph{Illustrating the Construction of \quantprob:} Before diving into the details, we illustrate our construction using a simple toy example.
+Figure~\ref{fig:intro(a)} shows a simple toy example with 2 classes - $0,1$.
+To get the quantile representation - (step 1) we first construct a simple classifier, $f_{\theta}(\vx)$ to differentiate classes $0,1$, (step 2) To get a classifier at quantile $\tau$, construct $y_{i,\tau}^{+} = I[f_{\theta}(\vx) > \tau]$\footnote{$I[.]$ indicates the indicator function}.
+Construct a classifier, $\{f_{\tau,\theta}\}$, using the new labels $y_{i,\tau}^{+}$.
+Figure~\ref{fig:intro(b)} illustrates the classifiers obtained at different quantiles, $\tau$.
 (Step 3) To obtain the quantile probabilities (\quantprob) we use the average number of times $f_{\tau,\theta}$ predicts $1$ - $\avg_{\tau} (I[f_{\tau,\theta} > 0.5])$.
 Figures~\ref{fig:intro(c)} shows the probability heatmap obtained.
 Comparing it to the baseline in figure~ \ref{fig:intro(d)}, we see that \quantprob\ capture the inherent structure of the data while the baseline only considers distance from the boundary.

-The quantile representations obtained through our approach can be applied to a variety of situations.
-As an example, we demonstrate their use in out-of-distribution (OOD) detection, as shown in Figure~\ref{fig:intro(c)}.
-We use the One-Class-SVM method from scikit-learn (\cite{scikit-learn-oneclasssvm}) for OOD detection.
-Figure~\ref{fig:intro(c)} illustrates that the quantile representations are able to differentiate between in-distribution (ID) and OOD samples.
-In contrast, Figure~\ref{fig:intro(d)} shows the OOD detection performance using the standard outputs from the median classifier.

-\textbf{Remark:} It is worth noting that the construction of quantile representations described above does not rely on a specific loss function, but rather on a ``base-classifier'' and the thresholding of its predictions.
-This procedure is based on a duality between quantiles and probabilities, which is discussed in more detail in Section \ref{sec:SBQR}.
-Intuitively, the information captured by quantile representations can be thought of as the ``aspects of the feature space that the classifier uses for classification,'' which is expected to be greater than the information contained in probabilities, but less than the entire feature space.
-As we will see in the rest of this article, this information is sufficient for improving out-of-distribution detection and estimating the calibration error of a given classifier.
+\paragraph{Important takeaway:} One can think of \quantprob\ as obtaining level curves for the baseline probabilities.
+While the naive approach is to consider level curves which are parallel to the original boundary, \quantprob\ uses the data to infer the shape of these level curves, so that it reflects the shape of the underlying manifold.